kumarsh8483/Rental-Income-Prediction-for-Multifamily-properties/README.md

    b.
 Rent (dependent variable)
    c.
 Zip code characteristics

-Codes
+Codes & Input Files
 1. Python codes used for predicting rents are categorized and made available:
    a.
 Data merging
    b.
 Data Cleaning
    c.
 Categorical Dummy Variable creation
    d.
 Imputation, Principal Component Analysis and Similarity measures
    e.
 Models - Variants of Gradient Boosting, Random Forests, K-nearest neighbors and support vector machines
+2. Input Files 1.rar contains market-wise input files for the code 1a.
+Merge_Zillow_ZipCode.py
+3. Input Files 2.rar contains market-wise input files for the code 1b.
+Merge_Apartments.py
+4. Input Files 3.rar contains the merged pre-imputed dataset.
+It also contains stratified train and test datasets used to build predictive models.

 Feature Engineering Types:
 The following are the different types of independent variables that would be used to test the predictive accuracy of rental incomes